SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-msbuild.md

 dotnet sonarscanner end <!-- sonarcloud -->/d:sonar.login="<token>" <!-- /sonarcloud -->
 ```

-Same as above, if you are targetting a SonarCloud project, will have to add both the organization and a login for authentication.
+Same as above, if you are targeting a SonarCloud project, will have to add both the organization and a login for authentication.

 Notes: